ToC

 If you’re updating your CV because you’ve seen a job you like, target your CV to the job.
 A targeted CV is better than a generic CV because it proves you’re ambitious enough to put in some extra work, and employers want to hire ambitious people who are ready to work hard.

-Here’s how to target your CV toward a particular job in each section:
+Here’s how to target each section of your CV towards a particular job:

 1. Personal statement: Include some of the key skills or qualifications mentioned in the job advert if you have them.
 Consider adding the company’s name here to quickly highlight that you want to work there specifically.
 For example: ‘Excited to use my research skills at GlaxoSmithKline to expand the knowledge of cancer metastasis’.